tTrmc/dotz/CONTRIBUTING.md

 ## Suggestions & Questions

 For feature ideas or general questions, [open an issue](https://github.com/<yourusername>/dotkeep/issues).
-I’ll do our best to respond promptly.
+I’ll do my best to respond promptly.

 I appreciate your contributions!